gbv/rdffilter/README.md

 Despite the availability of complicated technologies to ensure data quality, such as [Web Ontology Language (OWL)](https://www.w3.org/TR/owl2-overview/) and [Shapes Constraint Language (SHACL)](https://www.w3.org/TR/shacl/), people keep creating malformed, invalid, faulty or nonsensical RDF data in good faith.
 Contrary to popular belief, RDF data is not more "semantic" than scribbled shopping lists, Excel sheets, or any other kind of data -- unless the data follows some assumptions.
 This tool can help to check some of these assumptions and to modify RDF data to better meet defined expections.

-Cavehat: this tool processes RDF data one triple each, so only simple kinds of patterns can be detected and processed.
+Cavehat: this tool processes RDF data one triple or quad each, so only simple kinds of patterns can be detected and processed.
 Please use an RDF inference engine or validation processor for more complex rules!

 ## Install